Group-Rodrigo-Luis-Rui/Tech-Odyssey-blog/README.md

+# Welcome to Tech Odyssey blog

-# WebApp boilerplate with React JS and Flask API
+## WebApp with React JS and Flask API

 Build web applications using React.js for the front end and python/flask for your backend API.